Last week, I hosted a Back to School Feast for the

 I wanted to decorate with as much white as possible.

-white glass dishes for the full 40 attendees.
+white dishes for all 40 of our guests.

-I used my white linen table cloths/napkins and used jam jars for our cups.
+I used my white linen tablecloths and napkins for our gathering,

 As the afternoon slipped into early evening, I was feeling worried.